tommaso-borgato/wildfly-clustering-reproducers/HOTROD_JDG/README.md

 # HOTROD SESSION MANAGEMENT

 Demonstrates how to run a 2 nodes WildFly cluster using an remote cache for webapps, backed by a 2 nodes Infinispan Server cluster.
-The peculiarity of this configuration is that a particular HotRod session manager is used.
+The peculiarity of this configuration is that a particular HotRod session manager is used (added in [WFLY-7719](https://issues.jboss.org/browse/WFLY-7719));
 This HotRod session manager talks directly to the Infinispan Server cluster through HotRod client.

 The cache used by WildFly distributable web app is totally handled by a remote JDG cluster.